sensu/sensu-docs/content/sensu-core/1.8/migration.md

 ## Install Sensu Go

 Sensu is now provided as three packages: sensu-go-backend, sensu-go-agent, and sensu-go-cli (sensuctl).
-This results in a fundamental change in Sensu terminology from Sensu Core 1.x: the server is now the backend; the client is now the agent.
+This results in a fundamental change in Sensu terminology from Sensu Core 1.x: the server is now the backend.

+“Clients” are now represented within Sensu Go as abstract “entities” that can describe a wider range of system components (network gear, web server, cloud resource, etc.) Entities include “agent entities” (entities running a Sensu agent) and familiar “proxy entities”.

 To install Sensu Go alongside your current Sensu instance, first [upgrade][33] to at least [Sensu Core 1.7.0][34].